Journal of the Association of Medical Microbiology and Infectious Disease Canada

 If you are a returning contributor to the journal, please visit https://mc04.manuscriptcentral.com/jammi and follow the prompts to log in.

-Each submission must be accompanied by a nonrefundable fee of $50.
-Full-text articles will be available at http://jammi.utpjournals.press.
+Each submission must be accompanied by a nonrefundable fee of $56.50 (taxes included).
+Full-text articles will be available at https://jammi.utpjournals.press.

-In addition to the submission fee, AMMI Canada members will pay $500 for the first published page and then $200 for each additional page with a page being defined as 550 words.
-Non- members will pay $750 for the first 550 word page and then $300 for each additional page.
+In addition to the submission fee of $56.50, Aan article processing charge will be applied to accepted articles.
+The article processing charges are calculated on a per page basis (where 550 words constitutes a single page).
+Members of AMMI Canada will be charged $500* for the first page and $200* for every page thereafter.
+Non-members will be charged $750* for the first page and $300* for every page thereafter.
 Information on membership can be found at www.ammi.ca.

 Manuscripts are to be saved in a single text file, saved as .doc or .docx.
 All manuscripts must be accompanied by a covering letter detailing what is being submitted and indicating the author to whom we should address correspondence and page proofs in the case of multiple authors (please include a contact address, telephone/fax numbers, and e-mail address).
 Abbreviations must be defined at first mention in the text.
 All measurements should be in SI units.
 Appropriate headings and subheadings should be provided in the methods, results, and discussion sections.
 References, figures, and tables should be cited in the text with numbers assigned according to the order of mention in the text.
 Arrange the manuscript as follows: title page, summary, structured abstract and keywords, introduction, methods, results, discussion, acknowledgements, references, figure legends, tables, and figures.
 Do not import figures into the text file.
 Number the pages consecutively, beginning with the title page as 1.
 The last name of the first author should be typed at the top of each page.